osiam/server/registration-module/README.md

 For further information on Tomcat's configuration [read this section:](https://github.com/osiam/server/wiki/detailed_reference_installation#deployment-into-the-application-server)

+# Integration
+For the integration in your app you need to define a client side mechanism for calling the registration module's HTTP API and to receive the user requests.
+The user agent will not directly speak with the registration module.

+Here also the configurations **osiam.web.passwdchangemail.linkprefix**, **osiam.web.register.url** and **osiam.web.registermail.linkprefix** come in place.

+You need also to enhance the request with the authorization header and a valid access token before sending to the registration modules HTTP endpoint.

 # User registration
 The registration will be done via a double opt in mechanism.

-For the integration in your app you need to define a client side mechanism for calling the registration module's HTTP API and to receive the user requests.
-The user agent will not directly speak with the registration module.

 In the first step the user will register at osiam via the client application.
 Then a email will be send to the address provided in the first step.
 The content of that email will